Mac Crash to Desktop

 Are you able to temporarily disable Force touch to see if the game works as expected, we can then be more confident about the cause and report on a factual basis. (sample link: http://cupertinotimes.com/disable-force-touch-trackpad-on-macbook-pro/)

-#12 Updated by Phil Irey almost 2 years ago
+#12 Updated by Phil Irey about 2 years ago

 I turned off the Force Touch.
 It didn't help with the trackpad control issues.
 Something appears to be interpreting touches on the trackpad as clicks rather than just movement.
 The buttons being pressed when the click sounds happen are not in the same location as where the cursor is.